sebfisch/java-concurrency/content/docs/using/work_stealing.md

 to use the version of the `render` method of the underlying `StreamRenderer` that allows to check a custom thread for interruptions.
-Pass the calling thread when constructing the actions, so it can be passed to calls to `render` in the base case.
+Pass a custom `Interruptible` instance when constructing the actions, so it can be passed to calls to `render` in the base case.
 Can the rendering process still be aborted successfully after your changes?